 Test optional college admissions usually means that the college will accept test scores as part a college application, but scores are not required for admission.
 Some colleges practice “test blind” admissions meaning that scores will not be factored into an admissions decision at all.
 Colleges may set or change policies to meet the needs of their institution, eve

 A high school transcript is a record provided by the school that lists a student’s completed classes, grades, grade weight, cumulative GPA, and other details about his/her academic history while in high school.
-Official transcripts are sent directly to a college from the high school while unofficial transcripts can be obtained by a student and then submitted as part of a college application.
+High schools send official transcripts directly to a college while unofficial transcripts can be obtained by a student and then submitted as part of a college application.

 Undecided or undeclared

-If students are unsure of what they plan to major in when they start college, they may select “undecided” or “undeclared” as their major and make a decision at a later date.
-Some colleges will place students who are undecided in a category such as “General Studies.”
+If students are unsure of what they plan to major in when starting college, they may select “undecided” or “undeclared” as their major and make a decision at a later date.
+Some colleges will place undecided students into a category such as “General Studies.”

 US World & News Report

-A waitlisted application means that the college has finished reviewing your application and has placed you on the waiting list for admission.
+A waitlisted application means that the college has finished reviewing your application and has placed you on the waiting list.
 Being waitlisted is different than being deferred.
 The chances of being admitted off a waitlist will depend on the available spots for admission after May 1.
 Waitlisted acceptances usually roll out in May-July with some students finding out as late as August.

 A work-study program is a form of need-based aid that provides students with part-time jobs to help afford the cost of attending college.
-The number of hours available will be determined by your award.
-Work-study jobs are not provided by all colleges and you’ll need to contact a college’s financial aid office to find out if it participates.
+Your award will determine the number of hours available.
+Not all colleges provide work-study jobs.
+You’ll need to contact a college’s financial aid office to find out if it participates.

-The percent of students who applied and followed through with enrolling in a college after being admitted.
+The percent of students who applied and followed through with enrolling in a college after acceptance.

 Still have questions?

 Our team is here to help your family through the college admissions process.
 We offer college counseling and test prep services to help your student make the right decisions.
-To get started, sign up for a free consultation with a member of our team.
+Sign up for a free consultation with a member of our team.